jflamy/owlcms4/docs/DefenderOff.md

 ## Why does opening the installer take forever for me ?

-Your Windows Defender may decide to scan the installer even though the application is signed and it can flag it as safe.
-If it decides to, the scan is extremely slow.
-There are a few thousand files zipped inside the installer, and apparently Defender is looking at each and everyone of them, even though roughly 90% of them are from well-known open-source libraries.
-I have no control over what Microsoft does.
+Windows Defender on your laptop may decide to scan the installer even though the application is signed.
+If a scan is performed, unfortunately Windows Defender is extremely slow.
+This is due to the nature of modern web applications, which are built of a very large number of small files as opposed to one big program.

 The easiest work-around is to disable the real-time scan feature of Windows 10.
 After installing, you can re-enable it.
 The installer will be scanned anyway the next time the nightly scan is run (which will reassure you that there was nothing evil inside).